ferrara94/Personal_WebChat/README.md

 > ⚠️ **Note:**
 > Since this project was developed some time ago, certain dependencies, like the WebSocket one, may be outdated or incompatible with newer versions.
-> 💡 To avoid version issues, it's recommended to use the Docker which sets up the required environment with the correct versions.
+> 💡 To avoid version issues, it's recommended to use Docker which sets up the required environment with the correct versions.

 **To run the application locally:**